wubinTron/one-click-deployment/steps/steps.md

 Deploy node needs [java-tron-1.0.0.zip build](https://github.com/tronprotocol/java-tron/blob/develop/build.md)

-The linux environment needs to be modified in advance to start the corresponding ip modify directory VUE_APP_BASE_API in src/main/webapp/.env.development is modified to correspond to the request Ip
+If front-end browser and the back-end server not in one computer, we needs to modified the corresponding variable VUE_APP_BASE_API in src/main/webapp/.env.development.

 ### 2.Home